 #IX.
 Conclusion: Independent Systems Research Perspective

-More importantly, SeekEngine shows that meaningful research can emerge from constraints: no funding, no institutional backing, no proprietary models, no GPU clusters.
-The system was not built in a lab—it was built in the open, where failure is visible and upstream reality cannot be abstracted away.
+More importantly, this project showed that meaningful research doesn't require funding, institutional backing, or GPU clusters.
+We built this in the open, with free-tier APIs, where every failure was visible and reality couldn't be abstracted away.

 The project mirrors independent research traditions found in historical networking communities and BitTorrent hackers—curiosity-driven, empirical, adversarial, and deeply systems-aware.